Russia arrests 14 alleged members of REvil ransomware gang that cost global companies millions

+“The timing here is not an accident,” said Dmitri Alperovitch, chairman of the Silverado Policy Accelerator think tank.

+The Federal Security Service (FSB) said it raided 25 addresses in Moscow, St. Petersburg and several regions, seizing more than $1 million in U.S. currency, euros, bitcoin and rubles, as well as computer equipment and 20 luxury cars.

-The Russia-based REvil gang has carried out numerous attacks on major global companies, including the July attack on software provider Kaseya and the attack last May on the world’s biggest meat processing business, JBS.
-Former REvil associates also are believed to be responsible for the May cyberattack on the Colonial Pipeline that led to gas shortages on the U.S. East Coast.
+The Russia-based REvil gang has carried out numerous attacks on major global companies, including the July attack on software provider Kaseya and the May attack on the world’s biggest meat-processing business, JBS.
+Former REvil associates also are believed to be responsible for the May cyberattack on Colonial Pipeline that led to gas shortages on the U.S. East Coast.

-The arrests marked a rare positive moment in U.S.-Russian relations, after a flurry of diplomatic efforts in Europe this past week failed to deter Russia’s military buildup near Ukraine and persuade Moscow to de-escalate.
+The arrests marked a rare positive moment in U.S.-Russia relations after a flurry of diplomatic efforts in Europe this past week failed to deter Russia’s military buildup near Ukraine and persuade Moscow to de-escalate.

 President Biden asked for President Vladimir Putin’s cooperation to fight cyberattacks and ransomware when the two met in Geneva in June, but Friday’s arrests are Russia’s first major operation to halt Russia-based ransomware attacks around the globe.

-Since the June summit, senior U.S. and Russian officials in an “experts group” have held at least half a dozen calls in which the Americans have sought Moscow’s cooperation on cyber crime.
-The individuals arrested were discussed on those calls, with the United States passing information on them to the Russians so they could act, said a person familiar with the matter who spoke on the condition of anonymity because of the matter’s sensitivity.
-“This is really a credit to Biden’s approach,” the person said.
+Since the June summit, senior U.S. and Russian officials in an “experts group” have held at least a half-dozen calls in which the Americans have sought Moscow’s cooperation on cybercrime.
+The individuals arrested were discussed on those calls, with the United States passing information about them to the Russians so they could act, said people familiar with the matter who spoke on the condition of anonymity because of the matter’s sensitivity.
+“This is really a credit to Biden’s approach,” said one person.

-“This is a significant action by Russian law enforcement against one of the most prominent ransomware gangs in the world,” said Dmitri Alperovitch, chairman of the Silverado Policy Accelerator think tank.
-“It also serves as a signal — amidst potential significant deterioration of relations over Ukrainian conflict — to showcase the type of meaningful help Russia can provide to the U.S. if it chooses to — or not.”
+“This is a significant action by Russian law enforcement against one of the most prominent ransomware gangs in the world,” Alperovitch said.
+“It also serves as a signal — amidst potential significant deterioration of relations over Ukrainian conflict — to showcase the type of meaningful help Russia can provide to the U.S. if it chooses to — or not.

-The timing is not an accident, analysts said.
-It is aimed at sending the message that this is the sort of cooperation that Moscow can easily undertake or withhold in the event of the imposition of Western sanctions.

-“Putin has already warned Biden that in the event of severe sanctions over invasion of Ukraine, there could be a full break in diplomatic relations, meaning that cooperation like todays action on ransomware, among other things, would cease,” Alperovitch said.
+“Putin has already warned Biden that in the event of severe sanctions over invasion of Ukraine, there could be a full break in diplomatic relations, meaning that cooperation like today’s action on ransomware, among other things, would cease,” Alperovitch added.

-The FSB said U.S. law enforcement gave detailed information on the gang leader’s identity and criminal activities.
+The FSB said U.S. law enforcement provided detailed information about the gang leader’s identity and criminal activities.

-“The FSB of Russia established the full composition of the REvil criminal community and the involvement of its members in the illegal circulation of means of payment, and documented illegal activities,” according to an FSB statement.
+“The FSB of Russia established the full composition of the REvil criminal community and the involvement of its members in the illegal circulation of means of payment, and documented illegal activities,” an FSB statement said.

 Russian television showed FSB agents clad in black bursting into apartments, wrestling suspects to the ground and handcuffing them behind their backs, and searching apartments and computers.
 One suspect had dozens of thick bundles of ruble bills in a compartment under his bed, according to the video.